hepplerj/Dissertation/ch5.dissertation.Heppler.md

 Special Collections & Archives.]
 -->

 Industry faced another potent challenge to their "clean" image: the neighborhood of Love Canal in New York.
-Like the toxic spill in San Jose, the neighborhood of Love Canal in Niagara Falls galvanized community activists in 1978 after decades of chemical dumping by Hooker Chemical led to widespread health effects in the community.
+Like the toxic spills in San Jose, the neighborhood of Love Canal in Niagara Falls galvanized community activists in 1978 after decades of chemical dumping by Hooker Chemical led to widespread health effects in the community.
 The company had buried nearly 21,000 tons of chemical waste at the site, and the area became such a concern that the federal government relocated 800 families.
-The disaster at Love Canal led to Congress passing the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund Act.^[@gottleib2005forcing, 246--248;
+The disaster at Love Canal led to Congress passing the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund Act.^[@gottleib2005forcing, 246--248; @rothman2000saving, 192--195.]
-@rothman2000saving, 192--195.]
 In the Bay Area, activists pointed to Love Canal as the potential future for Silicon Valley.
 The Santa Clara County Labor Council's business manager, Peter Cervantes-Gautschi, observed that "we want to prevent San Jose from being transformed into another Love Canal."^["Big Turnout Urged in San Jose to Curb Toxic Contamination," *California AFL-CIO News*, January 28, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.
 See also "Labor in lead on toxic controls," *Santa Clara County Labor*, February 11, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SSOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose STate University Library Special Collections & Archives.]
-These concerns reflected a new environmentalism in California, one still grounded locally but concerned about issues beyond the flora and fauna of the region that remained the bailiwick of other Bay Area conservation movements.
+These concerns reflected a new environmentalism in California, one still grounded locally but concerned about issues beyond the flora and fauna of the region that remained the bailiwick of other Bay Area conservationists.
 The Bay Area had become, as Hal Rothman once phrased it, a symbol of "the toxicity of progress."^[@rothman2000saving, 195.]
 What made the contamination even more insidious was its apparent invisibility.
 At Love Canal, toxic wastes oozed to the surface, fires spontaneously ignited during summers, children tossed chunks of phosphorus against the ground causing white sparks, and the odor was ever-persistent.^[@rothman2000saving, 192.]
 In Santa Clara County, there were no visible signs of the toxic landscape.

 <!--
 The State Regional Water Quality Control Board decided not to indict IBM